RallyTools/RallyRestToolkitForPython/doc/source/overview.rst

 The Rally REST API has two interesting characteristics that the Python toolkit for the Rally REST API insulates the scriptwriter from having to deal with.
-The first is that the Rally REST API has a maximum "pagesize" of 200 records to limit volume and prevent unwarranted hijacking of the Rally SaaS servers.
+The first is that the Rally REST API has a maximum "pagesize" to limit volume and prevent unwarranted hijacking of the Rally SaaS servers.
 But, having script writers deal with this directly to obtain further "pages" would be burdensome and out of character with the mainstream of Python interfaces to SaaS services.
 The Python toolkit for the Rally REST API (**pyral**) takes care